dirtybrie/stringbean/README.md

 > gnu/linux is based off of unix, Not to be construed as the same but the commands are similar
 > and files are structured the same way.
 So there shouldn't be an issue as long as you have any version after python3.4 intalled on your Mac.<br/>
 > Just follow the same instructions for Linux below.
-> stringBEAN can run on iSH and Termux

 ### QUICK UPDATES
 >10/19/23